Current Size: 100%

 If a number of you want to ask for the same change, it is sensible to group together to make your case for change, through your union if there is a recognised union at your workplace.

-There are specific laws in place if you want to ask to change your basic terms to work flexibly or to take time off to train.
+There are also specific laws in place if you want to ask to change your basic terms to work flexibly or to take time off to train.

 Remember that any change to your contract terms in response to a request to work flexibly will be a permanent change, unless the parties agree otherwise, so if you want it to be temporary only, or to be reviewed at a particular date, you need to agree this, and record the agreement clearly and in writing.